galkareeve/ffxi/README.md

 2) add a default VAO creation, to fix no Model/Map display for window 10.
 User need to update latest glm/glfw3 as well, else it will generate compile error.

 3) fix DXT3 convert error, should be using BCD2Decode.

+NOTE:
+for user that encounter GLFW3 crash when calling glfwInit(), u have to goto Project Properties -> C/C++ -> Code Generation -> Runtime Library, change /MDd to /MD